Actions to Consider Once the School Year Begins

 The sample questions below can be used as a starting point when planning to engage students, families, and teachers/staff regarding the transition back to school.

-- What has your experience been like since school has been closed?
+- What was your experience with remote or hybrid learning last year?
 What is on your mind as you think about the next school year?
 What are your biggest hopes or worries?

 - What has our school done well during the past months, and what could we have done better?

 - How might you like to contribute as we prepare to transition to a new school year?